AngheloAlf/APL/docs/008 - Classes.md

 - `ptrDestructor`:
   - Is called when the scope containing the pointer ends.
 Specifically, just after the return.
   - It is **not** called when using the `delete` operator.
+  - If an array of pointer to this class is `delete`d, `ptrDestructor` will be called.
+  - If an array of pointer to this class is `renew`ed to a smaller size and this pointer is stored outside of the new space, `ptrDestructor` will be called.
 - Both take no parameters and have no return type.
-- They can not be overloadded.
+- They can not be overloaded, they can only be overrided.

 <sup>1</sup> Yeah, I like Python.
 Sue me.